-On average, participants spend about 100 hours on the PDP.
-This includes 6 days of workshops, about 2 days of teaching, and 4-5 days of design and preparation with a team.
+On average, participants spend about 100 hours on the PDP, which aligns with research on effective professional development.
+This includes 6 days of workshops, about 1 day of teaching, and 5 days of design and preparation with a team.
 Participants are placed on a teaching team upon acceptance, while ensuring that there are not conflicts with their other obligations.